 You may want to meet with a financial planner to get some money-management guidance.

-You may also want to talk to other new parents who live in your community to get an idea of how they managed and where any unexpected expenses cropped up.
 You can open a college fund - or any kind of bank account - any time to save up for any of your new child's expenses.
 You may want to start putting away a few dollars each week to fund items like child care and diapers.
 That way, the day your child arrives in the world, you'll have a head start on meeting all of his or her financial needs.

 Remember there will be a lot of expenses for your partner's pregnancy and new child you won't have to pay for.
 For instance, if you and your partner decide to breastfeed, you will save money on the cost of feeding your baby for the first few months.
 Also, many families share maternity and baby clothes because pregnant women - and new babies - wear a particular size of clothes for such a short period of time.